poudink/margin-remover/README.md

 One big web design trend that I hate is the one where websites decite to limit the amount of horizontal space they use for literally no reason.
 So much space just being wasted, so much more you could see on screen if the huge pointless margins could just go away.
 So, I made this for myself, then decided to share it because why not.
-Supports a few websites that I actually use.
+Supports a few websites that I sometimes use.
 Will add more as I continue browsing.
 May not cover every case for those sites either, because I have a pretty small screen (1366x768) so sometimes the margin just won't be visible to me.
 Supports:
 <ul><li>DuckDuckGo
 <li>Github